slackapi/bolt-js/docs/_basic/listening_modals.md

 ##### Update views on submission

-To update a view in response to a `view_submission` event, you may pass a `response_action` of type `update` with a newly composed `view` to display in your acknowledgement.
+To update a view in response to a `view_submission` request, you may pass a `response_action` of type `update` with a newly composed `view` to display in your acknowledgement.

 ```javascript
 // Update the view on submission